 Random lottery ticket: $10 per application

 Bus ticket (round trip): $14.70 for adults, $7.30 for children (6-16), 0-6: free

 Bus ticket (one way): $9.75 for adults, $4.75 for children (6-16), 0-6: free

 You may be wondering why you would get a one way ticket to Lake O’Hara?
 It’s because anyone is allowed to walk the 11km in to the Lake O’Hara area along the main road.

 Many people hike that 11km in, hike around Lake O’Hara and then realize suddenly that they still have another 11km left to hike back out at the end of the day.
 Suddenly that bus out seems pretty appealing!

 If you’re planning to do this on the way out, or if you lose your token (more on this below), payments are cash only.

 Step 3: Packing for Lake O’Hara

-Pack for your typical day hike or BACKCOUNTRY camping trip.
+Pack for your typical day hike or BACKCOUNTRY camping trip (see our blog post on how to pack for the backcountry).
 Do not pack as if you’re car camping, even though you’re essentially driving right up to the campground.
 Lake O’Hara restricts the number of bags and their weight brought into the campsite so don’t expect to be hauling in your car camping stove + a crate of beers.
 Specifically, the restrictions are: one large or two small bags per person (max weight 25 kg/55 lbs; max length 97cm/38 inches)